AgentSuperSid/pwn.college_siddhanth/3.Comprehending_Commands/02_catting_absolute_paths.md

 # catting absolute paths
--Similar to the previous challenge but here the **flag** file is not in the home directory so you cant access it directly.
+- Similar to the previous challenge but here the **flag** file is not in the home directory so you cant access it directly.

 ## My Solve